-15.13 The screening process and setting of the MAPPA level should take place at least six months before release.
+15.16 The MAPPA level is determined by a robust level setting process which includes prison input, and which should have been completed at least six months before release.
 For determinate sentences, this is six months before the release date.
-For those eligible for parole it will be at least six months before the parole eligibility date/tariff expiry date, and at each subsequent parole review.
-There may be some cases where the process needs to start earlier due to the complexity and seriousness of the case or the shortness of the custodial part of the sentence left to serve before early release is considered.
-The Offender Manager will advise the prison if this is the case.
+For those eligible for parole, it will be at least six months before the parole eligibility date/tariff expiry date, and at each subsequent parole review.
+The process must begin as soon as possible where an offender has less than 6 months to serve in custody.
+There may be some cases where the process needs to start earlier due to the complexity and seriousness of the case, including those who are allocated early to the COM under OMIC.
+The level setting process starts once a COM is allocated.